ut-issl/s2e-documents/Tutorials/HowToPerformI2cHilsTest.md

 ## 3. Sample codes for I2C communication
 - The SerialPort class can also be used to perform HILS tests on simulated I2C components.
 It is assumed that USB-I2C converters will be used and that serial communication will be performed between the COM port and the converter.
-- The supported version of this section
+- The supported version of this document
   - s2e-core: the latest develop
 - Hardware Settings
   - Set loopback connection of a USB-I2C controller converter and a USB-I2C target converter using two USB ports of your computer.<img src="./figs/SerialPortCommunication_I2CLoopback.png" alt="SerialPortCommunicationConfirmation" style="zoom: 30%;" />